 - Do I have to make an appointment?

 Students wishing to see the physician must make an appointment.
 Appointments are also required for allergy shots and wellness visits with the nurse practitioner such as female exams and physicals.
 We accept students on a walk-in basis for acute illnesses.
-Usually there are open appointments available.
-If you want to be sure to be seen at a specific time, please call and make an appointment to see the nurse practitioner.
 An appointment is never required to see the RN or for immunizations or TB testing.

 When you register for classes, those students with 6.0 credit hours or more will have the option to accept or decline student health insurance.
 This charge will be included in your Bursar bill.
 There is a two week window when the semester begins to add or drop insurance coverage.